EdgeTX/edgetx.github.io/docs/supportedradios.md

 **Fully Supported Radios**

-Developed and supported by the EdgeTX core development team
+The development and support for EdgeTX is conducted by the EdgeTX core development team and included in the main EdgeTX codebase.

 * Flysky NV14
 * Jumper T-Lite